Advanced-Computer-Lab-2022/Akwya/README.md

 ## Build Status

-The Current Build Of the project is finalized and contains no bugs, errors or malfunctions, however future releases may contain additional features.
+The Current Build Of the project is finalized and contains no bugs, errors or malfunctions, however future releases will contain additional features and unit tests.

 ## Code Style

+- We used MVC (Model View Controller).
+For more info visit https://en.wikipedia.org/wiki/Model–view–controller
-Standard coding style is used.
+- Standard coding style is used to ensure our project's readability and maintainability to developers at any level.
+- Local variables were declared using the standard naming convention, camel case.
+- Prettier extension in Visual Studio Code was used in important files to organize spacing and readability.

 ## Used By